George John Dasch: Aftermath

 Dasch, Ernest Peter Burger, and six others–Edward John Kerling, Heinrich Harm Heinck, Richard Quirin, Werner Thiel, Hermann Otto Neubauer, and Herbert Hans Haupt (who had landed in Ponte Vedra Beach, Florida to meet with Dasch and Burger)–were tried by a military commission appointed by President Roosevelt on 8 July 1942.
 The military trial was ruled constitutional by the Supreme Court during the trial with the formal opinion written after the trial (see Ex parte Quirin).
 The eight were convicted of sabotage and sentenced to death.
-FBI Director Hoover and Attorney General Francis Biddle appealed to President Roosevelt, who commuted the sentence to life imprisonment for Burger, and thirty years for Dasch.
+FBI Director Hoover and Attorney General Francis Biddle appealed to President Roosevelt, who commuted the sentence to life imprisonment for Burger and thirty years for Dasch, because of their cooperation.
 The others were executed in the electric chair in Washington D.C Jail on 8 August 1942.

-In 1948, President Harry S. Truman had both Burger and Dasch released and deported to American occupation zone in Germany.
+In 1948, President Harry S. Truman had both Burger and Dasch released and deported to the American occupation zone in Germany.
 They were not welcomed back because they were regarded as traitors who had caused the death of their comrades.
 Although they had been promised pardons by Hoover in exchange for their cooperation, both men died without ever receiving them.
 Dasch wrote an account of his involvement with Operation Pastorius ("Eight Spies Against America," Publisher: R.M.
 McBride Co., 1959, Library of Congress catalog # 59-13612).
-He died in 1991 at the age of 89 in Ludwigshafen, Germany.
+He died in 1991 at the age of 88 in Ludwigshafen, Germany.